 Storyville Stompers, New Orleans, LA – Storyville Stompers started as a group of friends who had a love of traditional, New Orleans music, the Storyville Stompers have grown to become one of the preeminent brass bands in the nation, having played throughout the US, Europe, South America and Asia.
 The band continues to play New Orleans-music in the traditional style, a music considered the foundation for traditional Jazz and Dixieland.”

-Town Branch Five Plus Two, Lexington, KY – The Town Branch Five Plus Two is a versatile group with instrumental and vocal talents that lend themselves to skilled re-creation and interpretation of hot jazz from the 1920s era.
+Town Branch Five, Lexington, KY – The Town Branch Five is a versatile group with instrumental and vocal talents that lend themselves to skilled re-creation and interpretation of hot jazz from the 1920s era.
 Featuring the music of greats such as Hoagy Carmichael, Jelly Roll Morton, Louis Armstrong, and Cole Porter, the Five Plus Two will present some of the best of Roaring Twenties jazz at this year’s festival.